hansemannn/titanium-play-billing-demo/README.md

 ### Initialization

-Before calling any method on module, make sure to call `initialize()` which will respond through an event `connectionUpdate` to report whether the GPBL is connected for further actions:
+Before calling any method on module, make sure to call `initialize()` which will respond through an event `connectionUpdate` to report whether the library client is connected for further actions:

 ```js
 let isBillingInitialized = false;